ibm-cloud-docs/vpc/lb-faqs.md

 * You might not have granted service-to-service authorization.
 See [SSL offloading](#ssl-offloading-and-required-authorizations) for details.

 ## Why am I receiving a `401 Unauthorized Error` code?
-{: #alb-401-unauthorized-error}
+{: #401-unauthorized-error}
 {: faq}

 Check the following access policies for your user:

-* The access policy for the application load balancer resource type
+* The access policy for the ALB resource type
 * The access policy for the resource group
 * If `HTTPS` listeners are used, also check the service-to-service authorization for the Certificate Manager instance.